Dossier erfpacht – hot topic 2021

 Or should I better choose for a leasehold conversion?

 Never want to see an invoice again of something you thought you already paid?
 Then go for leasehold conversion; here you buy the bare ownership of the land and the leasehold is therefore null and void.
 However, we do recommend to wait on that a bit.
 Why?
 The aforementioned example apartment in Delfshaven had received a proposal for leasehold conversion in 2019.
 The costs of this amounted to more than 69.000 euros.
 As this is quite a big amount, it might cause financial problems to the average Rotterdammer.
-This and various other examples have led to multiple questions for councils in the municipality of Rotterdam, which have recently released a press conference on the matter.
-In the conference the municipality has promised to revise the leasehold conversion policies.
+This and various other examples have led to multiple questions for councils in the municipality of Rotterdam.
+In the city council the municipality has promised to revise the leasehold conversion policies.
 We therefore expect that the conversion from leasehold to private land will become considerably cheaper and that the municipality will again make a proposal at a reduced rate to the remaining leasehold owners to get rid of the leasehold for good.
 Our advice: if that proposal comes up, take it!

 If you have any questions about it, we are happy to advise you.